multitaskstochasticinterpolant/Code-Multitask-Stochastic-Interpolants/README.md

 ### MNIST

-We performed on the **MNIST dataset**.
+We performed *inpainting* on the **MNIST dataset**.
 Adapting it to higher-dimensional image is no tough challenge though.
 To demonstrate the variety of inpainting task our model can perform, we use a large range of mask.
 Notice how a figure can mutate (e.g. a $6$ transform into a $3$) when you apply the mask and make the underlying value ambiguous.
 Running the notebook should be straightforward.

 ### $\varphi^4$ model of spins